rmendels/rerddapXtracto/README.md

 `rerddapXtracto` is an <span style="color:blue">R</span> package developed to subset and extract satellite and other oceanographic related data from a remote <span style="color:blue">ERDDAP</span> server.
 The program can extract data for a moving point in time along a user-supplied set of longitude, latitude, time and depth  (new in this version) points; in a 3D bounding box; or within a polygon (through time).

-New in this version is that a track can now move in (x, y, z, t) space if appropriae for the dataset being accessed.
+New in this version is that a track can now move in (x, y, z, t) space if appropriate for the dataset being accessed.
 And two plotting functions have been added,  `plotTrack()` and `plotBox()` that make use of the `plotdap` package.
 See the new [rerdapXtracto vignette](https://rmendels.github.io/UsingrerddapXtracto.nb.html).
 A lot of the code has been reworked, in particular the handling of time,  and in the formation of the requests to `rerddap`.